South West Water reassures public over Gannel Road repair works

 South West Water says no untreated effluent will be released while it repairs a leak on the A392 Gannel Road in Newquay.

-But the company says it will temporarily move some wastewater by tanker to be discharged at Towan Head, and make a short, controlled release of fully treated, UV-disinfected water into the River Gannel.
+The company said it will temporarily move some wastewater by tanker to be discharged at Towan Head, and make a short, controlled release of fully treated, UV-disinfected water into the River Gannel.

 The Environment Agency is expected to issue a Pollution Incident Reporting Tool (PIRT) notification, a move South West Water described as “standard protocol” and made at the agency’s discretion.